 - 1. An undergraduate background in psychology or related field, with a minimum GPA of 2.75 (on a 4.0 scale).

 - 2. Two letters of recommendation.

-- 3. Submission of GRE or MAT scores.
+- 3. Submission of GRE scores in which the verbal and quantitative scores combined must be equal to or greater than 950 OR a MAT score at or above the 45th percentile.

 - 4. Interview with program faculty.

 - 5. A written statement of learning goals.